sodafoundation/examples/DelfinPerformance/README.md

   ![](/DelfinPerformance/metri-config-api.png)

-5. Below is sample python client program, which ect as webserver and exposes the collected metrics by exporter to prometheus server over https
+5. Run below client.py program to start webserver(it exposes the metrics to https server)

   ##### client.py